soundslikejason/100-days-of-code/log.md

 ### Day 8: January 10, Tuesday

 **Today's Progress**: Finished Pomodoro Clock app.
-Also learned some ES6 - arrow functions and template strings.
+Also learned some ES6 - arrow functions, template strings, and spread syntax.
+Completed 2 more FCC Algorithms.

 **Thoughts**: This is a type of app that I regularly use for work productivity.